PaloAltoNetworks/rbac-police/README.md

 ./rbac-police eval lib/ -n production
 ```
 ### Only alert on SAs that exist on all nodes
 Only consider violations from service accounts that exist on all nodes.
-Useful for identifying violating Daemonsets.
+Useful for identifying violating DaemonSets.
 ```
 ./rbac-police eval lib/ --only-sas-on-all-nodes
 ```